 Keep in Touch—Constantly

-Speaking of asking for help—nobody likes to be contacted only when you need something from them.
+A lot of people in the job market are really bad at networking—and nobody likes to be contacted only when you need something from them.
 Reach out to people for no reason at all.
 Remember to call (or text) on their birthday.
 Send thank you cards.
 Invite folks out to eat.
 These are fundamental ways to keep even long-distance relationships alive.
 In general, people enjoy helping other people—but we loathe being taken advantage of.
 So make sure you’re not that guy just asking for help all the time, and demonstrate genuine care long before you actually need something from someone.